PermutaTriangle/comb_spec_searcher/README.md

 The 'binaryness' of the mesh pattern allows the placement of the points to be unique, preserving enumeration.
 We call this generalization of (cs) _cell specialization with a pattern (csp)_.
 Inserting a binary mesh pattern into the cell we call _binary mesh pattern placement (bmpp)_.
+In the above figure the basis of X implied all the shadings.
+In general we sometimes need to use a result like the shading lemma og the shading algorithm to make the pattern binary.

 Having (csp) would imply we can do any Av(132, p) where p is any pattern (see paper by Toufik and someone else).
 We would want to prove a stronger result: that we can do any subclass of Av(132).

 At this stage we probably want to allow several recursions into the same tiling, as well as recursions outside of the actual proof tree.